 ⇒ If you like to get a FREE, easy and fast comparison of hiring a car, then try out Skyscanner’s car comparison site.

-Top tips for visiting Ioannina
+15. Top tips before visiting Ioannina

 - Remember that you need to get some good Walking Shoes

 - Head here for more amazing activities in Epirus before you go.

 - Take a sports water bottle to keep you hydrated,b while exploring the city and its surrounding areas.

 - Heading to Athens as well?
 How about getting an iVenture Athens Unlimited Attractions Pass (1, 2, 3, 5, or 7 Days) to save money.

 - When walking around town also check out the culture at Technohoros